 BARK: Light tan but gets darker with age peeling off in thin flakes.
 Mature color of the bark is a salmon-brown to orange- brown color.

 FOLIAGE: Leaves are compound, alternate, deciduous, yellow in the fall up to 18 inches in length with 4 to 19 leaflets.
 Leaflets are 1-1/2 to 4 inches long, sometimes a spectacular yellow gold in the fall.
 Foliage is very similar to Chinese pistachio.

 CULTURE: Easy to grow in any well-drained soil.
 Needs little fertilizer and is drought tolerant.
 Soapberry spreads vegetatively by rhizomes forming large groves that are sometimes only one sex.

 Photo by Mike Mirabal

-PROBLEMS: Short lived and has brittle wood.
+PROBLEMS: Short lived tree.
 Pest problems are minimal.
 Has never seemed to transplant well into landscape projects.